walkerke/tigris/README.md

 devtools::install_github('walkerke/tigris')
 ```

-__tigris__ functions return [simple features objects](https://r-spatial.github.io/sf/) with a default year of 2022, though later years are available (tigris maintains consistency with the most recent 5-year American Community Survey).
+__tigris__ functions return [simple features objects](https://r-spatial.github.io/sf/) with a default year of 2024.
 To get started, choose a function from the table below and use it with a state and/or county if required.
 You'll get back an sf object for use in your mapping and spatial analysis projects:

 ```r
 library(tigris)